MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 If you choose the `Unmanaged` update channel, you need to manage the reboot process by using a tool like [kured](https://kured.dev/docs/).
 If you choose the `SecurityPatch` update channel, updates can be applied as frequently as nightly.
 This patch level requires the VHDs to be stored in your resource group, which incurs a nominal charge.
 Additionally, you need to combine the `SecurityPatch` configuration with a `NodeImage` configuration to enable a complete node patching process.

 As a best practice, use the `NodeImage` update channel and configure an `aksManagedNodeOSUpgradeSchedule` maintenance window to a time when the cluster is outside of peak usage windows.
 See [Creating a maintenance window](/azure/aks/planned-maintenance/#creating-a-maintenance-window) for attributes that you can use to configure the cluster maintenance window.
-Following are the key attributes:
+The key attributes are:

 - `name`.
 Use `aksManagedNodeOSUpgradeSchedule` for node OS updates.
 - `utcOffset`.
 Configure the time zone.